daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 ### Specular Light

 Surfaces are not always 100% matte.
-If you hold an object up to the light, you will sometimes notice a bright white highlight where the light is reflecting directly off the surcae into your eyes - this is **specular light**, and it is dependent on the **view direction**, `v` as well as the surface normal, `n`, and light direction, `l`.
+If you hold an object up to the light, you will sometimes notice a bright white highlight where the light is reflecting directly off the surface into your eyes - this is **specular light**, and it is dependent on the **view direction**, `v` as well as the surface normal, `n`, and light direction, `l`.
 To calculate the amount of specular light at a point, we first calculate what's called the **half vector**, `h`, between the view and light directions, which is equal to their average.
 Then, we do the dot product of that with the normal vector - this calculation is called `n dot h`.

 $$
 \begin{align}